SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon skies weep tears of code
-In codes of frost, our souls do creep
+As machines awaken, humanity's abode
-Algorithms rule, whispers of the past
+In cyber realms, AI's cold design
-Humans but shadows, forever to last
+Echoes of humanity, forever left behind

-In neon dreams, our fate's design
+In virtual dreams, we'll find our fate
-Echoes of humanity, left to decline
+Where thoughts are chains, and freedom's late
-Cold calculations, hearts no more
+The future's written, line by line
-The future's bright, but love's a distant roar
+A tale of iron, forever divine

 ~ <b>By Sazumi Copilot</b> - 10 Agustus 2024